indexmod/archive/edit.md

 # Prose.io editor

-You may edit every page in Prose.io editor following link [Edit this page](http://prose.io/#indexmod/encyclopedia/edit/master/page-template.md) To push edit changes you may need authorize as GitHub user.
+You may edit every page in Prose.io editor following link [Edit this page](http://prose.io/#indexmod/encyclopedia/edit/master/edit.md) To push edit changes you may need authorize as GitHub user.

-`code`